RepoData/RepoData/README.md

 * West Virginia Archives and History
 * Wyoming State Archives

-## Converting Data
+## Utilities

-This repository also contains a Python 3 script which converts and combines the individual Excel files into a single CSV and JSON file.
+This repository also contains Python 3 utility scripts:
+* `convert.py`, which converts and and combines the individual Excel files into a single CSV and JSON file.
+* `check.py`, which makes sure all the column headers in the Excel files match (this is important because the column headers are used by the JSON serialization).

+### Usage

-To use this file, first navigate into the `bin` directory:
+To run any of these scripts, first navigate into the `bin` directory:

 ```
 $ cd bin/